 The UK’s coastline is an important breeding ground for seals, providing a home to over 50% of the world’s Atlantic grey seals.
 Despite being a busy shipping lane, the Thames Estuary supports around 900 grey and harbour seals, with the number of grey seals on the increase.
 The best place to see them is on one of the seal-watching boats leaving from Whistable or Queenborough.
-During high tide, they are most likely to be spotted swimming and bobbing around the shoreline looking for food or playing.
-During low tide, it’ll be hard to miss them lounging and basking on the sandbanks dotting the island.
+During high tide, they are most likely to be spotted bobbing around the shoreline looking for food.
+During low tide, it’s hard to miss them lounging on the sandbanks dotting the coastline.

 Alongside the greys, Sheppey is also home to harbour seals.
 Surveys suggest that harbour seals are more prevalent than greys, with a population of around 40 living on the island year-round.
-Again, the best way to see these lovely creatures is to hope aboard one of the seal-watching boats.
+Again, the best way to see these creatures is to hop aboard one of the seal-watching boats.
 They can be distinguished from grey seals by the unique V-shape of their nostrils.
 They are also much smaller than the larger greys.
 There’s a nice guide to help you tell them apart here.
-Interestingly, harbour seals are usually a light brown/grey colour, however, in the Thames Estuary, they can be bright orange, as their fur is died by the iron-rich mud.
+Interestingly, harbour seals are usually a light brown/grey colour.
+In the Thames Estuary, however, they can be bright orange as their fur is dyed by the iron-rich mud.

-One of Sheppey’s main draws from a wildlife watching perspective is the large number of raptors, with marsh harriers being one of the stars.
+One of Sheppey’s main draws from a wildlife perspective is the large number of raptors it supports, with marsh harriers being one of the stars.
 One survey of marsh harrier numbers recorded an incredible 180 birds on the island!
-They are easily spotted year-round on the drive into Elmley Nature Reserve where they circle the skies over the reedbeds.
+They are easily spotted year-round, particularly on the drive into Elmley Nature Reserve where they circle the skies over the reedbeds.
 Another great spot to look out for them is Capel Fleet or ‘raptor mound’.
 This vantage point gives sweeping views across the island and is claimed to be the best place in Britain to see birds of prey.

 Photo credit: WildSide team member Chris White